 Hostinger is a new discovery for me and seems like a great option with one major drawback, namely that it opts for its own control panel rather than using industry standard cPanel.
 If that doesn’t bother you, check it out as it seems to perform incredibly well on speed and performance tests and the prices are competitive.

 Incendia Web Works

-IWW is a relatively new hosting company and they only offer plans that support a single website.
-Their plans seems to be designed for very high performance, using CloudLinux and Nginx.
+IWW is a small, independent web hosting company and they only offer plans that support a single website.
+Their plans are designed for high performance.
 Basic plans are fairly inexpensive but you will have to add $10 per month for their beefed up WordPress plans.
 This is probably a bargain if you are trying to host a high traffic site but a basic plan is probably more than sufficient for an average blog.

-This one doesn’t get included very often but the reviews for it tend to be very positive.
-Probably the reason it doesn’t get included is because it is quite expensive, with the least expensive plan at $100.
+Kinsta isn’t included on review sites very often but when it is the reviews tend to be very positive.
+Probably the reason it isn’t included is because it is quite expensive, with the least expensive plan at $100.

 WP Engine is a pioneer in the WordPress hosting space and almost always ranks very highly on best-of lists.
-But, it is one of the pricier options ($20+ for one site) and they are pretty restrictive about what plugins are allowed.
+But, it is one of the pricier options and they are pretty restrictive about allowed plugins.
 They also have some strict resource limits as well.

-I didn’t really do enough research on the following to have any strong opinion, but they are not the “usual suspects” so they might be worth further consideration.
+I didn’t really do enough research on the following web hosts to have any strong opinion, but they are not the “usual suspects” so they might be worth further consideration.

-Choosing a good webhost is incredibly important and not at all easy, but hopefully I have provided all the information you need to make an educated purchase.
+Choosing a good web host is incredibly important and not at all easy.
+I hope that I have provided all the information you need to make an educated purchase.
 Good luck!
-Please leave a comment if you have any tips, warnings or other suggestions.
+Please leave a comment if you have any tips, warnings, personal experiences, or other suggestions.